 Dondra point where world’s three major water bodies meet

-Plohena beach is not a recommended place for surfing, but you can try.
-Word of advice, wear flip flops.
+Polhena beach is not a recommended place for surfing, but you can try.
+Word of advice, wear flip-flops.
 We would like to give a “faux-pas” sign for bikini wearers – trust us you would feel embarrassed and we want you to be happy!
 OxOxOx Red mark- WATCH-OUT! for Sea Urchin!

 These are our suggestions for your “beach bum” holiday in the Matara.
 If you know more, please feel free to write it down in the comments.